jeromepar/RadioCast/README.md

 - Radio from internet
 - A2DP bluetooth sink

-use Button 1 short press to pass from one to another.
+use *Button 1* short press to pass from one to another.
 Bluetooth / wifi only activated in their respected mode

-1 auxiliary function: Button 1 long press enter WIFI AP configuration mode.
+1 auxiliary function: *Button 1* long press enter WIFI AP configuration mode.
 Allows to:
 - input credential for the Wifi
 - update firmware

 ## Radio

-press button2 to cycle between Radio stations.
+press *button 2* to cycle between Radio stations.
 Those are hardcoded

 ## Bluetooth sink

-press button2 to force disconnect
+press *button 2* to force disconnect

+# TODO List
+* memorize & load through AP mode :
+        - urls list
+        - ESP name